demisto/content/Packs/DigitalShadows/Integrations/ReliaQuestGreyMatterDRPEventCollector/README.md

 ## Relia quest GreyMatter DRP EventCollector Authentication
 Requests to all operation endpoints require HTTP Basic authentication, using dedicated (high entropy) API credentials.
 These normally consist of a six character key, and a 32 character 'secret'.
 Note that you will not be able to use your normal email/password login details with the HTTP Basic authentication mechanism.

-Please contact your Digital Shadows representative to obtain API credentials.
+Contact your Digital Shadows representative to obtain API credentials.

-To authenticate the integration, it is required to have username, password and account-id, to get the account-id refer to [here](https://portal-digitalshadows.com/api/stored-objects/portal/searchlight-api-docs/SearchLightAPI_APIKey_AccountId2.pdf)
+To authenticate the integration, you must have a username, password and account ID.
+To get the account ID, see [here](https://portal-digitalshadows.com/api/stored-objects/portal/searchlight-api-docs/SearchLightAPI_APIKey_AccountId2.pdf).
 ## Limitations
-* The Relia Quest product can return rate-limits when doing too many http-requests, increasing the **Maximum number of events per fetch** parameter to high numbers can cause rate-limits.
-The integration knows to recover from those rate-limits automatically in some cases, but not in all of them.
-For more information about rate-limits refer [here](https://portal-digitalshadows.com/learn/searchlight-api/overview/rate-limiting)
+The Relia Quest product can return rate-limits when doing too many http-requests.
+Increasing the Maximum number of events per fetch parameter to high numbers can cause rate-limits.
+The integration knows how to recover from those rate-limits automatically in some cases, but not in all of them.
+For more information about rate-limits, see  [here](https://portal-digitalshadows.com/learn/searchlight-api/overview/rate-limiting)